kristijanhusak/vim-dadbod-completion/README.md

 :CocInstall coc-db
 ```

-For `omnifunc`, install it with your favorite plugin manager and set omnifunc for sql buffers:
+For `omnifunc` and [deoplete.nvim](https://github.com/Shougo/deoplete.nvim), install it with your favorite plugin manager.

 ```vimL
 function!
 PackagerInit() abort